Insulin receptor isoforms as targets

 Insulin sends signals to cells via two receptors

 Insulin has many functions in the body and affects the activity of most cells.
-To initiate specific molecular processes in a cell, insulin binds to one of its two receptors, IR-A and IR-B, embedded in cell membrane.
+To initiate specific molecular processes in a cell, insulin binds to one of its two receptors, IR-A and IR-B, embedded in the cell membrane.

 Signaling via IR-A and IR-B leads to distinct molecular events